Nokia Lumia 730

-The Nokia Lumia 730 is a smartphone developed by Microsoft Mobile and branded as "Nokia" that initially runs Microsoft's Windows Phone 8.1 operating system.
-It was announced on September 4, 2014 at Internationale Funkausstellung Berlin and released in October 2014.
+The Nokia Lumia 730 is a smartphone developed by Nokia and released by Microsoft Mobile that initially runs Microsoft's Windows Phone 8.1 operating system.
+It was announced on September 4, 2014, at Internationale Funkausstellung Berlin, just a few months after Microsoft bought Nokia's mobile division and renamed it Microsoft Mobile.
+It was released in October 2014.
 It is a successor to the 2013 Nokia Lumia 720 and marketed as a selfie phone.

 Display

 The phone has a 4.7-inch OLED capacitive touchscreen with a 66.0% screen-to-body ratio and a resolution of 720x1280 pixels (~316 ppi pixel density).
 The display features Nokia's ClearBlack polarisation filters and is protected by curved Gorilla Glass 3.

 Operating Software

 The Lumia 730 ships with Microsoft's Windows Phone 8.1 operating system coupled with the Lumia Denim firmware update.
 It is upgradable to Windows 10 Mobile.

 Platform

 The Lumia 730 has a Qualcomm Snapdragon 400 MSM8926 SoC with a 1.2 GHz quad-core ARM Cortex-A7 CPU and a Qualcomm Adreno 305 GPU.
 There is 1 GB of RAM and 8 GB of internal storage; the latter can be expanded with MicroSD cards up to 128 GB in size.